 Talking about goatskin vs. cowhide in matters of strength, cowhide beats goatskin any day however goatskin has way more flexibility than cowhide.
 Aside from great stretch, goatskin also beats cowhide in terms of softness.
-Though cowhide is better when dealing with insulation as well as heavy weight.
+Though cowhide is better when dealing with insulation as well as a heavyweight.

 Goatskin vs. Sheepskin

 For starters, if you are thinking of the difference between goatskin vs sheepskin, goatskin is much stronger and more rugged than sheepskin, but not so with regards to flexibility.
-Sheepkskin offers greater stretchibility than goatskin.
+Sheepskin offers greater stretchability than goatskin.
 In matters of weight and softness, goatskin would be a bit heavier in weight than sheepskin, just as sheepskin would be much softer than goatskin.